Everything you need to know about what Covid-19 means for businesses

 Are directors who are paid annually on PAYE eligible for the CJRS grant?

 Only employees on the PAYE payroll as at 19 March 2020 and who were notified to HMRC on an RTI submission on or before 19 March can be furloughed.
-However, for annual payrolls, if the submission was done after 19 March (say, 31 March), it would be still possible to claim the grant.
+Our initial feedback from members in April suggested that if the submission was done after 19 March (say, 31 March), it would be still possible to claim the grant by phoning HMRC.
 It may be necessary to establish that the employer has already been using the annual payroll scheme for such directors in previous years.
+However, since then, HMRC has been refusing these claims completely if the RTI was not submitted on or before 19 March.

 Will furlough affect my responsibilities as an employer?